 - Operating Support for start-up or existing organizations, when the Foundation is convinced that such funding for a limited period of time can make a difference.

 The Foundation is not a source of annual operating support and consequently cannot pay employee wages or salaries.

 Applications will be reviewed and voted on by the LCCF board of Directors.
 Recipients and non-recipients will normally be notified of the decision of the Board of Directors within sixty (60) days of the grant application deadline.

 Grants are on a semi-annual cycle and awarded in May and December.
-Closing dates for applications are April 20, 2020 (spring) and October 16, 2020 (fall).
-Applications must be postmarked and emailed by 5:00 p.m. on the closing date.
-All applications must be mailed to our Moscow Post Office Box and submitted electronically (see Contact page)
+Closing dates for applications are April 21, 2023 (spring) and October 20, 2023 (fall).
+All applications must be submitted through the online submission form.

 Who is Eligible?

 To be eligible for funding an applicant must: